UNIT 1.17 Population-Based Case-Control Association Studies

 How to Cite

 This unit provides an overview of the design and analysis of population-based case-control studies of genetic risk factors for complex disease.
 Considerations specific to genetic studies are emphasized.
-The unit reviews basic study designs, differentiating case-control studies from others, presents different genetic association strategies (candidate gene, genome-wide association, and high-throughput sequencing), introduces basic methods of analysis of case-control data and approaches to combining case-control studies, and discusses measures of association and impact.
-Controlling for confounding (including population stratification), consideration of multiple loci and environmental risk factors, and complementary analyses of haplotypes, genes, and pathways are briefly discussed.
+The unit reviews basic study designs differentiating case-control studies from others, presents different genetic association strategies (candidate gene, genome-wide association, and high-throughput sequencing), introduces basic methods of statistical analysis for case-control data and approaches to combining case-control studies, and discusses measures of association and impact.
+Admixed populations, controlling for confounding (including population stratification), consideration of multiple loci and environmental risk factors, and complementary analyses of haplotypes, genes, and pathways are briefly discussed.
 Readers are referred to basic texts on epidemiology for more details on general conduct of case-control studies.
 Curr.
 Protoc.
 Hum.
 Genet.
 74:1.17.1-1.17.20. © 2012 by John Wiley & Sons, Inc.

 - case-control study;